Itaú Unibanco

 Banco Itaú Unibanco S.A. is a Brazilian financial services company headquartered in São Paulo, Brazil.

 Itaú Unibanco was formed through the merger of Banco Itaú and Unibanco in 2008.
-It is the largest banking institution in Brazil, as well as the largest in Latin America, and the seventy-first largest bank in the world.
-The bank is listed at the B3 in São Paulo and in NYSE in New York.
+It is the largest banking institution in Brazil, as well as the largest in Latin America, and the seventy-third largest bank in the world.
+The bank is listed on the B3 in São Paulo and in NYSE in New York.

-Itaú Unibanco has operations in Argentina, Brazil, Chile, Colombia, Panama, Paraguay, United States and Uruguay in the Americas, as well as in Luxembourg, Portugal, Switzerland and the United Kingdom in Europe; China, Hong Kong, Japan and United Arab Emirates in Asia.
-It has over 33,000 service points globally, of which 4,335 branches in Brazil, and around 45,000 ATMs and 55 million customers globally.
+Itaú Unibanco has operations in Brazil, Chile, Colombia, Panama, Paraguay, United States and Uruguay in the Americas, as well as in Luxembourg, Portugal, Switzerland and the United Kingdom in Europe; China, Hong Kong, Japan and United Arab Emirates in Asia.
+It has over 33,000 service points globally, including 4,335 branches in Brazil and 55 million customers globally.

-Itaúsa, a large Brazilian conglomerate ranking among Fortune magazine's top 500 corporations in the world, serve as its parent company.
-Outside Brazil, Itaú Unibanco has offices in Asuncion, Buenos Aires, Cayman Islands, Dubai, Hong Kong, Lisbon, London, Luxembourg, Montevideo, Nassau, New York City, Miami, Santiago, Shanghai, Tokyo and Zurich.
+Itaúsa, a large Brazilian conglomerate ranking among Fortune magazine's top 500 corporations in the world, serves as the parent company.
+Outside Brazil, Itaú Unibanco has offices in Asunción, Buenos Aires, Cayman Islands, Dubai, Hong Kong, Lisbon, London, Luxembourg, Montevideo, Nassau, New York, Miami, Santiago, Shanghai, Tokyo, and Zürich.

-In 2022, the bank it was considered the most valuable brand of Brasil.
+In 2022, Itaú was considered the most valuable brand in Brazil.

 History

-In 2014 Banco Itaú announced that it was merging with Chilean bank Corpbanca.
-As a result of this merger, Itaú bought Helm Bank, Corpbanca's operation in Colombia and Panama, and rebranded it under the Itaú name: the branches of Helm Bank in Colombia and Panama began trading as Itaú on May 22, 2017.
+In September 2006, Banco Itaú bought BankBoston's assets in Brazil, Chile, and Uruguay.